JDIS/ringzer0_scoreboard/ringzer0parser/README.md

 $ sqlite3 scoreboard.db
 sqlite> INSERT INTO USER (user_id, name) VALUES (453456, "jon");
 ```

+## Scraper

+Running the parser.py will populate the database with the users in the USER table.

 To run the parser.py script, you should run a cronjob at the desired time.